E-TOWN ASSISTANT FIRE CHIEF REPORTEDLY TAKES HIS OWN LIFEPosted by Jack Howser on Wednesday, July 24th, 2013 @ 12:04 am.

-ELIZABETHTOWN---The Elizabethtown fire chief is dead, apparently of a suicide.
+ELIZABETHTOWN---The Elizabethtown assistant fire chief is dead, apparently of a suicide.

 Sheriff JT Fricker advised earlier that he was notified in the early evening hours of Tuesday, July 23, 2013, that Tim Dillard, the most recent fire chief of E-town, was the apparent victim of a suicide.

 Dillard did not go to work today, Fricker said, and would not answer either of his cell phones.
 Out of concern, officers were dispatched to his home where they found his body.

 Sources close to the case say lividity had set in, so it's undetermined how long ago the apparent suicide occurred.

 Fricker did note that officers secured the scene and notified the Illinois State Police; they arrived several hours later, and blocked off both ends of Pearl Street in Elizabethtown upon which the residence is located.

 Fricker said reports made to him were that it appeared Dillard had disconnected a gas line at his residence; this is believed to be the cause of death at this time, but the investigation is ongoing.